maneatingape/advent-of-code-rust/README.md

 ## Performance

 Benchmarks are measured using the built-in `cargo bench` tool run on an [Apple M2 Max][apple-link].
-All 250 solutions from 2024 to 2015 complete sequentially in **502 milliseconds**.
 Interestingly 86% of the total time is spent on just 9 solutions.
 Performance is reasonable even on older hardware, for example a 2011 MacBook Pro with an [Intel i7-2720QM][intel-link] processor takes 3.5 seconds to run the same 250 solutions.